7 Strategies to Stay Motivated in an Online College

-Visualize the outcome help you motivate yourself.
+To maintain your motivation, visualize the outcome.
 List up all the classes you need to take.
 When you complete the classes, cross out.
 In that way, you can keep track of your progress.
 There will be no classmates or instructors near you.
 You are the only one who motivates yourself.

 Again, I used excel to track my progress!

 Note: Usually, the online university has an online academic advisor and they will suggest some classes for next term.
 But I highly recommend reading academic course catalogs and understand what class you need to take for your degree.
 You are not the only student that academic advisors manage.
 Sometimes academic advisors make mistakes, and then you take unnecessary classes for your program.
 It can waste your time and money.

 #3 Prepare Well